hailelagi/hailelagi.com/content/hacks/tsunami.md

 intro to lock free techniques[3]

-## More complex Types

-- conformance and integration with/into the firefly runtime

-So far these examples have been somewhat generic but the underlying implementation only allowed simple types a key of type `string` and a value of `int`.
-This is intentionally done in order not to distract from other concepts, but if we really want a general key value store we need to allow many types.
-In this case we want to allow every type supported by the erlang runtime systems.

 ## Persistence and Durability

-ETS has an alternative implementation call Disk-Based Term Storage -- however to implement it we have to re-examine what durability in ACID means.
+ETS has an alternative implementation call Disk-Based Term Storage -- I have no interest in wrastling with the complexities of fsync but for completeness, in theory however would one implement it?
+To do that we have to re-examine what durability in ACID means.

 Implementing the DETS api